rprotasov/conway/README.md

-# Rust Game of Life
+# Conway

-Conway's Game of Life in Rust and Piston.
+> Conway's Game of Life in Rust and Piston.

-## Demo

 ![Demo Example](demo.png)